Rep. Dan Crenshaw ‘effectively blind for about a month’ after emergency eye surgery, he says

 “This is a terrifying prognosis for someone with one eye, and the nature of the injuries that I sustained in Afghanistan,” he tweeted.
-“Anyone who knows the history of my injuries knows that I don’t have a ‘good eye,’ but half a good eye… It was always a possibility that the effects of the damage to my retina would resurface, and it appears that is exactly what has happened.”
+“Anyone who knows the history of my injuries knows that I don’t have a ‘good eye,’ but half a good eye. … It was always a possibility that the effects of the damage to my retina would resurface, and it appears that is exactly what has happened.”

 Crenshaw said his wife drove him Friday to undergo emergency surgery, where doctors placed a gas bubble in his remaining eye to act as a “bandage” for his retina.
 The surgery will require him to lie facedown for the next week or so, he added.